credativ/plutono/docs/sources/developers/plugins/add-support-for-variables.md

 });
 ```

-> **Note:** Grafana queries your data source whenever you update a variable.
-Excessive updates to variables can slow down Grafana and lead to a poor user experience.
+> **Note:** Plutono queries your data source whenever you update a variable.
+Excessive updates to variables can slow down Plutono and lead to a poor user experience.

 ## Add support for query variables to your data source